borlaugg/borlaugg.github.io/aboutme.md

 I love playing football and play for my university, although I don't really watch much of it.
 However, I do enjoy watching murder mystery movies/documentaries.

-If you're wondering 'why borluagg?' you are right in asking so
+If you're wondering 'why Borlaugg?' you are right in asking so
 Honestly, I have no idea why younger me chose to use it.
-People keep asking me about it and has since has worked as an excellent conversation starter :)
+People keep asking me about it and has since worked as an excellent conversation starter :)